Alexandria, Virginia Therapists

 • Substance abuse

 If people in Alexandria had access to quick, around-the-clock mental health treatment, they would be more likely to seek out help.
 With their work schedules and commute, they don’t have time to spend hours calling around for a mental health professional.
-They would really benefit from a one-stop mental health resource for people in all major cities in the United States.
+They would benefit from a one-stop mental health resource for people in all major cities in the United States.

 What Makes Alexandria Unique When It Comes to Mental Health?

-Alexandria is more akin to New York City or Washington D.C. than it is other cities in Virginia.
+Alexandria is more akin to New York City or Washington D.C. than it is to other cities in Virginia.
 Salaries are high and homes are valuable.
 However, time is a rarity.

 • Culture: The culture in Alexandria is mixed.
 Most people are on the younger side given their proclivity to work in government.
 The median age is only 36.

 • Economic: People in Alexandria do better financially than their counterparts in the rest of the state.
-However, high-salaries can give rise to high stress levels and anxiety.
+However, high salaries can give rise to high-stress levels and anxiety.

 • Climate: The climate in Alexandria is seasonal.
 They have very hot and humid summers and very cold and snowy winters.
 Anyone who lives in this type of climate knows that these highs and lows can lead to depression and anxiety.